 Photos at a Place between Year A and Year B

 Would you like to see all Photos Uploaded, Liked and Commented by a Profile in the same search?
-Try using the /photos-interested/ string.
-If you want to view Likes and Comments only, use the /photos-interacted/ string.
-These are the catch-all queries for Photos and you can see them in action below.
+Try using the /photos-interacted/ string.
+If you want to view the same interactions by a Page, use the /photos-interested/ string, though it will also work with Profiles.
+These catch-all queries can bee seen in action below.

 Photos Uploaded, Liked and Commented by a Profile that were Dated in 2005